-Thus, you need to enhance your baby’s independence regarding sleeping, and that can be done with this method.
+Thus, you need to enhance your baby’s independence regarding sleeping, which can be done with this method.

-Once you notice a sign of feeling drowsy in your baby, it is high time to get them into the bed.
+Once you notice a sign of drowse in your baby, it is high time to get them into the bed.
 Waiting for them to fall asleep is counter-productive in many cases.

-Sleep routine has specific positive impacts on the baby during 4 month sleep regression, and it will teach them to deal with this period more easily, especially regarding independent sleep skills.
+Sleep routine has specific positive impacts on the baby during a 4-month sleep regression, and it will teach them to deal with this period more easily, especially regarding independent sleep skills.

 There is one particular routine that has been supported by many parents around the world – known as E.A.S.Y, which is Eat, Activity, Sleep, and You.

-In the first step known (Eat), you are supposed to feed the baby right after they wake up.
+In the first step known (Eat), you are supposed to feed the baby right after waking up.

-Your major goal is to make your baby sleep again before he or she becomes too tired.
+Your major goal is to make your baby sleep again before they become too tired.
 Thus, you had better keep the awake period very short (but still very sweet, though).

 Last but not least, your baby is now in their sleep.
 It is possible to do whatever you want, watching a movie or relaxing in a warm bath.